 The seats and footrests are the same old over-weight rubbish.
 Gumotex aren’t making any innovations here.
 Just as with my first Seawave, before the boat got wet the seats went onto eBay for fifty quid, bringing the price down a bit.
 I refitted my proven packraft seatbase/SoT backrest idea.
 More on seats here.

 One useless footrest cushion got chopped down into spare Nitrilon patches and oral valves.
-For a useless, low-psi item, inside it looks amazingly well made.
+For a non-critical low-psi item, inside it looks amazingly well made.
 I plan to re-fit my footrest drainpipe system, and have a great new idea about how to fit and adjust it.
 More about that soon.

 I took the chance to re-measure the Seawave.
 Yes, it really is just 30” / 76cm wide and yet looks huge in the corridor – the only place in our flat it can be inflated.

 And it weighs 19kg with everything in the supplied bag, Ditch the seats (965g x 2) and footrests (411g for both), add a single SoT/packraft seat and a mooring line, and the 4.5m Seawave is a genuine 16kg on the water.
 Pretty darn good for a 4.5-m boat.

 And it’s compact too.
 Now I’ve learned how to vacuum-shrink a boat (you need a bayonet nozzle with valve-opening pin) and have added an oral valve to shrink down my Ortleib RS140 roller bag too (above right), the boat takes up less room than ever.